Moelf/S19-129L/campagnari/python/AAA-Readme.txt

    in class on Feb 4.
 Slides with the discussion can be found on the class website

+myTriangle.py
+   An example of a class that implements a "triangle" object in 2D

 plotGaussian.py
    Plots of gaussian, error function, one sided p-value to N(sigma)